scheinerman/Clines.jl/README.md

 # Clines

-Circles and lines in the plane.
+A [cline](https://en.wikipedia.org/wiki/Generalised_circle) is a circle or a line in the plane.